 11 Govering law and jurisdiction

 These general terms and conditions and any specific terms for the engagement shall be governed by and construed in accordance with the substantive laws of Sweden.
 Regarding disputes between a consumer and the Law Firm, the consumer has the right, if an amicable solution has not been reached, to have the matter tried by the consumer dispute resolution board of the Swedish Bar Association.
+Read more about the dispute resolution board here.
 A consumer is a physical person, who acts in relation to purposes outside business or professional operations.
 Disputes shall otherwise be adjudicated by the District Court of Stockholm as the court of first instance.

 12 Processing of personal data